maxcnunes/httpfake/README.md

 [![Coverage Status](https://coveralls.io/repos/github/maxcnunes/httpfake/badge.svg?branch=master)](https://coveralls.io/github/maxcnunes/httpfake?branch=master)
 [![Go Report Card](https://goreportcard.com/badge/github.com/maxcnunes/httpfake)](https://goreportcard.com/report/github.com/maxcnunes/httpfake)

-**IMPORTANT: In Development**

-httpfake provides is a simple wrapper for [httptest](https://golang.org/pkg/net/http/httptest/) with a handful chainable API for defining handlers to a fake server.
+httpfake provides is a simple wrapper for [httptest](https://golang.org/pkg/net/http/httptest/) with a handful chainable API for setting up handlers to a fake server.
 This package is aimed to be used in tests where the original external server must not be reached.
 Instead is used in its place a fake server which can be configured to handle any request as desired.

 ## Installation